convexalpha/TennisAI/Report.md

 ### Reward Plot
 ![sample_plot](assets/training_plot.png)

-The agents were trained in 2346 episodes!
+The task was completed in 2346 episodes!

 ## Future Work
 - Training both the agents separately as they are currently trained on the same neural networks.